bschloma/bschloma.github.io/spatial.md

   <source src="{{site.baseurl}}/assets/ent_expulsion.mp4" type="video/mp4">
 </video>

 > Movie 1: Time lapse imaging of fluorescent bacteria in a live larval zebrafish gut shows the expulsion of a large bacterial aggregate.
 Each frame is a maximum intensity projection of a 3D image stack acquired with light sheet fluorescence microscopy.
-Scale bar = 200 microns.
+Scale bar = 200 &mu;m.

 However, due to a combination of retrograde flow and aggregate fragmentation, in which single cells break out of aggregates and form new clusters, these populations can stably colonize the intestine without the need for re-introduction from outside the gut.